 You will have access to our libraries, independent learning services including computer labs, as well as to vocational counselling, library facilities and sport and recreation facilities.
 Make the most of your time at Melbourne Polytechnic and enjoy some of the many student activities throughout the academic year.

 You will gain better literacy, language and numeracy skills required for general employment outcomes.
-You may wish to pursue further study after this course.
+You may also wish to pursue further study after this course.

 CampusesEPPING, PRESTON, PRAHRAN